TomArcher/technical-blog/content/posts/safe-distance-in-traffic/index.md

 ## What We Learned

 When you model an **instant-stop collision**, the "three-second rule" starts looking dangerously optimistic.
 Reaction time, not braking force, becomes the real bottleneck.
 Even at 50 miles per hour, a delay of just one extra second can translate into nearly 75 feet of forward motion before your brakes even engage.
-That's the length of five car lengths gone in an eye blink.
+That's five car lengths gone in an eye blink.
 The math lays it bare: once the car ahead stops cold, you're not fighting the brakes; you're fighting time itself.
-It's a sobering reminder that safety margins are rarely about skill or confidence but about how fast physics cashes the checks our reflexes can't cover.
+It's a sobering reminder that safety margins are rarely about skill or confidence.
+Ultimately, safety is about how fast physics cashes the checks our reflexes can't cover.

 ---